JontySinai/jontysinai.github.io/_posts/2019-01-18-understanding-neural-odes.markdown

     h_{t+1} = h_{t} + f(h_{t}, \theta_{t}).
 \\]

 One of the intuitions which inspired the paper is that this has a similar form to Euler's method which we described above.
 To understand this, remember that Euler's method is a discretisation of the _continuous relationship_ between the input and output domains of the data.
+Neural networks are also discretisations of this continuous relationship, only the discretisation is through hidden states in a latent space.
+Residual neural networks create a pathway through this latent space by allowing states to depend directly on each other, just like the updates in Euler's method.

->Typical neural networks try to model this relationship directly, but a _residual neural network_ appears to follow the modelling pattern of an ODE: namely that the continuous relationship is modelled at the level of the derivative.
+>_Residual neural network_ appears to follow the modelling pattern of an ODE: namely that the continuous relationship is modelled at the level of the derivative.

 To take this logic full circle, we consider the **continuous limit** of each discrete layer in the network. _This is the radical idea proposed by neural ODE's_.
 Instead of a discrete number of layers between the input and output domains, we allow the progression of the hidden states to become continuous: